WojciechMatuszewski/bedrock-video-rag/README.md

     - I have to specify it when running the `bootstrap` command and also have it defined in the code via `qualifier` property on the `DefaultStackSynthesizer`.
 Not ideal

 - The S3 events are sent to the _default_ EventBridge bus.

+- Transforming S3 files and saving them to a new location is surprisingly involved.

+  - You can use AWS Athena in conjunction with AWS Glue.

+    - First, you have to create a database in AWS Glue.

+    - Then, you can use that database to query the S3 via AWS Athena.

+    - By default, AWS Athena will save the query results in `.csv` format.
+You can change the format [via the `UNLOAD` statement].